Hybrid Approximate Message Passing: Application to Group-Sparse Signal Recovery

 \subsection{Computational Complexity}

-In addition to its generality, the Hybrid-GAMP procedure is among the most computationally efficient.
+In addition to its generality, the HyGAMP procedure is among the most computationally efficient for group sparsity.
 To illustrate this point, consider the special case when there are $K$ non-overlapping groups of $d$ elements each.
 In this case, the total vector dimension for $\xbf$ is $n=Kd$.
 We consider the non-overlapping case since there are many algorithms that apply to this case that we can compare against.
-For non-overlapping uniform groups, Table \ref{tbl:grpSparseComp} compares the computational cost of the Hybrid-GAMP algorithm to other methods.
+For non-overlapping uniform groups, Table \ref{tbl:grpSparseComp} compares the computational cost of the HyGAMP algorithm to other methods.

-The dominant computation in each iteration of the Hybrid-GAMP algorithm, Algorithm \ref{algo:GAMPGrpSparse}, is simply the matrix multiplications by $A$ and $A^*$ and their componentwise squares of $A$ and $A^*$.
-These operations all have total cost $O(mn) = O(mdK)$.
-Note that these multiplications could be cheaper if the matrix has any particular structure (e.g.\ sparse, Fourier, etc).
-The other per iteration computations are the $m$ scalar estimates at the output (lines \ref{line:zhatGrp} and \ref{line:QzGrp}); the $n$ scalar estimates at the input (lines \ref{line:xhatGrp} and \ref{line:QxGrp}) and the updates of the LLRs.
-All these computations are less than $O(mn)$ for the matrix multiply.
+The computational cost of each iteration of the HyGAMP algorithm, Algorithm~\ref{algo:GAMPGrpSparse}, is dominated by the matrix multiplications by $\Abf$ (line~\ref{line:wkBegin}) and $\Abf\tran$ (line~\ref{line:gampEnd}) and by the componentwise squares of $\Abf$ and $\Abf\tran$ (lines~\ref{line:A_sq} and~\ref{line:A_tran_sq}).
+Each of these operations has $O(mn) = O(mdK)$ cost.
+Note that the multiplications by componentwise-square matrices can be eliminated by using the scalar-variance version of GAMP \cite{Rangan:11-ISIT}.
+Also, the multiplications by $\Abf$ and $\Abf\tran$ are relatively cheap if the matrix has a fast transform (e.g., FFT).
+The other per-iteration computations are the $m$ scalar estimates at the output (lines \ref{line:zhatGrp} and \ref{line:QzGrp}); the $n$ scalar estimates at the input (lines \ref{line:xhatGrp} and \ref{line:QxGrp}); and the updates of the LLRs.
+All of these computations are relatively simple.

-For the case of non-overlapping groups, the Hybrid-GAMP algorithm could also be implemented using vector-valued components.
+For the case of non-overlapping groups, the HyGAMP algorithm could also be implemented using vector-valued components.
 Specifically, the vector $\xbf$ can be regarded as a block vector with $K$ vector components, each of dimension $d$.
-The general Hybrid-GAMP algorithm, Algorithm \ref{algo:GAMP}, can be applied on the vector-valued components.
-To contrast this with Algorithm \ref{algo:GAMPGrpSparse}, we will call Algorithm \ref{algo:GAMPGrpSparse} Hybrid-GAMP with scalar components, and call the vector-valued case Hybrid-GAMP with vector components.
+The general HyGAMP algorithm, Algorithm \ref{algo:GAMP}, can be applied on the vector-valued components.
+To contrast this with Algorithm \ref{algo:GAMPGrpSparse}, we will call Algorithm \ref{algo:GAMPGrpSparse} HyGAMP with scalar components, and call the vector-valued case HyGAMP with vector components.